-Whether it’s because we skip that section of the Highway Code, or we read the little blue book too long ago to even remember, parking fines can darken the best of days.
+Whether it’s because we skip that section of the Highway Code or we learned it all too long ago to even remember, parking fines can put a dampener on the best of days.

 At night, you must always put your sidelights on when parked on the road or in a lay-by with a speed limit above 30mph.

-Permanently out of bounds You’d be surprised how many people are fined, and/or see their vehicle clamped or impounded, because they have parked in a strictly prohibited spot.
+You’d be surprised how many people are fined, and/or see their vehicle clamped or impounded, because they’ve parked in a strictly prohibited spot.

 There are different types of parking ticket that can be issued, and the type of ticket you get affects how you can appeal.